 As we’ve already mentioned, the underlying key benefit of working with turnkey asset management services is the fact that advisors have more time to focus on serving their clients.
 With remedial and time-consuming tasks out of the way, clients can expect a greater hands-on approach to their investment management.

 From the advisor’s side, this can lead to stronger referral rates too.
 If you’re looking to grow your financial management business, gaining positive client referrals is crucial.
 Word of mouth is one of the best ways to generate solid leads and make a name for your services.
-For more lead generation strategies, make sure to consult our blog post here.

 Aside from a positive client service, working with a TAMP can help lower operational costs.
 The reason for this is that although you’re paying a fee, setting up an in-house management team won’t be needed.
 Instead of paying additional employees and incurring these extra operating expenses, advisors can simply pay a single fee to the management platform.